composepack/homebrew-tap/README.md

 # homebrew-tap

-Unofficial Homebrew tap for ComposePack.
+Homebrew tap for ComposePack.
 The formula is auto-generated and updated by the composepack/composepack release workflow.

 ## Install